saket13/youtube_fetch/README.md

 - [x] Dockerize the Project
 - [x] Multi Key Support
 - [x] Optimize search API for partial search in title or description
-- [ ] Dashboards view the stored videos with filters and sorting options

 ## Further Optimizations (For this Use Case - To the best of my knowledge)

 - Application Level
 1. Using AsyncIO and its libraries for handling HTTP requests asynchronously using event loop and coroutines.
 2. Implementing Payload Compression to save amount of data transferred.
-3. Decoupling fetching of videos from Youtube API and saving to DB using Redis and Celery, like simple Pub-Sub to scale more.
+3. Decoupling fetching of videos from Youtube API and saving to DB using Redis and Celery, like a simple Pub-Sub to scale more.
 4. Using a faster runtime of Python something like JIT compiler.
 5. Sharing frequently accessed memory of application instances.